galaxiat/galaxiat.api.docs/docs/resources/users.md

 | email       | string | email of the user       |
 | password    | string | password of the user    |

-Return the current user object in the data key
+Return an object of field impacted by errors (if any) and users data in the data key

 ## Login user